 When a card is exhausted, turn the card 90° to the right so that it is sideways.
-Exhausted cards may not be used until they are readied through an effect.
+Exhausted cards may not be used for an effect that would exhaust them until they are readied.

 When a card is expended, turn the card 180° so that it is upside down.
 Once a card is expended, it cannot be used for the rest of the game.
 Expended cards cannot be unexpended or readied.